jerryjappinen/Servant/sites/home/get-started/installation.md

 [Download Servant](https://bitbucket.org/Eiskis/servant/get/default.zip).
 It will come in the form of a `.zip` file you need to extract and move to your server.

+### 3. Point your browser to Servant

+Go to your server, where you just moved Servant's files.
+If Servant's home site is loading, Servant is now installed correctly.
+If not, continue reading to find out what you still need to do.

 ## Troubleshooting

 #### I don't know where to copy Servant's files